Statewide timeline for Foundation (Prep) enrolments

 The first year of primary school is called Foundation or Prep.

-A new statewide timeline for enrolling in Foundation (Prep) for the 2024 school year has been released.
+The statewide timeline for enrolling in Foundation (Prep) for the 2025 school year has been released.

 The timeline advises families when and how to enrol their child into Foundation (Prep) at a Victorian government school.
 The timeline seeks to make the enrolment process simpler, clearer and fairer for families.

-The timeline will apply for children starting Foundation (Prep) in 2024.
-All government primary schools, including P-9 and P-12 schools, will follow the new timeline.
+The timeline applies to children starting Foundation (Prep) in 2025.
+All government primary schools, including P-9 and P-12 schools, will follow the timeline.

-The timeline will not apply to non-government schools (Catholic or Independent schools).
+The timeline does not apply to non-government schools (Catholic or Independent schools).
 If you wish for your child to attend a non-government school, please contact individual non-government schools for their enrolment processes.

 What you need to do:

-- Use to locate your designated neighbourhood school (referred to as your local school) and other nearby government schools.
+- Use Find my School to locate your designated neighbourhood school (referred to as your local school) and other nearby government schools.

-- You will be notified of the outcome of your application by Friday 11 August 2023.
-If you receive an enrolment offer, you should accept the offer by Friday 25 August 2023.
+- You will be notified of the outcome of your application between Monday 29 July and Friday 9 August 2024.
+If you receive an enrolment offer, you should accept the offer by Friday 23 August 2024.

 Your child has a right to enrol at their local school.
 Your child’s local school is determined on the basis of their permanent residential address.
-Visit to locate your child’s local school.
-The page can also help you to confirm your child’s address for enrolment.
+Visit Find my School to locate your child’s local school.
+The enrolling in a school page can also help you to confirm your child’s address for enrolment.

-If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department of Education’s Placement Policy found on the page.
+If you are seeking to apply to enrol your child in a school that is not their local school, you should read about school zones and how they work and how applications are prioritised using the Department of Education’s Placement Policy found on the enrolling in a school page.

-A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack for Parents/Carers.
-The factsheet includes key dates in the process, Frequently Asked Questions and references to relevant policies.
+A factsheet and poster providing a summary of the Foundation (Prep) enrolment process are also available to complement the Enrolment Information Pack for Parents and Carers.